• Disease Overview

 MEN2 endocrine tumors may secrete excessive amounts of hormones into the bloodstream, which can result in a variety of symptoms.

-MEN2 syndrome includes two main clinical subtypes characterized by different clinical characteristics (phenotype):
+MEN2 syndrome is caused by disease-causing changes (pathogenic variants) in the RET gene and it includes two main clinical subtypes characterized by different clinical characteristics (phenotype) and by different variants in the RET gene:

-MEN2A (accounting for 95% of all MEN2 cases) is characterized by medullary thyroid cancer (MTC) in association with tumors of the inner part of the adrenal gland called pheocromocytoma (PHEO) or tumors of the parathyroid gland called adenoma or both in some patients.
+MEN2A (accounting for 95% of all MEN2 cases), characterized by medullary thyroid cancer (MTC) in association with tumors of the inner part of the adrenal gland called pheocromocytoma (PHEO) or tumors of the parathyroid gland called adenoma, or both in some patients.

 MEN2A includes four subvariants: